If you expect perfection, he'll surely let you down.

 There was an interesting conversation going on at Kenya K. Stevens' Facebook page (link below).
 I chimed in with a comment and got some great feedback on it, so I thought I would elaborate on it a bit and put it up here.

 All of our interesting tales about relationships seem to be based on the expectation that one partner (the one who "screwed up") is going to be perfect.
 Look at the celebrity relationship stories we gravitate to and they are all about mistakes that we think other people have made, from cheating to divorcing.
 We love conflict and do our part to feed the flames higher, by concentrating on the judgments we make about one or both of the parties.
-Do You Enable Bad Behavior?
+You Should Love Your Partner Unconditionally… Unless THIS Happens

 The only predictable thing in relationships is that both parties will screw up, either in the flesh or in the mind or both.
 We overlook the opportunity of the most likely outcome in relationships and invest a great deal of time and energy in covering them up or judging our own partners when they are out in the open.
 Those judgments lead to our rules of relationship, which are only designed to protect us.
 They also keep us from seeing each other for who we really are and creating a starting point for growth.